RHIT-CSSE/csse220/Homework/ExceptionHomework/README.md

 ![Part 1 Output](part1.PNG)

+---
+### Diving Deeper - When `throws` keyword must appear in operation's header
+	Checked exceptions are the exceptions that are checked at compile time.
+If some code within your operation throws a checked exception, then your operation must either handle the exception or it must specify the exception using the throws keyword.

+	For example:
+	IOException is a checked exception, and FileNotFoundException is an IOException

+	So if your operation does not have a *try-catch* for a FileNotFoundException, you would then need to annotate your operation with:<br> `throws FileNotFoundException`

+	On the other hand, if your operation handles the FileNotFoundException, then your operation should not be annotated with<br> `throws FileNotFoundException`

+---

 ## Part 2: Creating and throwing a custom exception to process at the right place
 Some of rows (lines) in the files are incomplete or are improperly formatted,